 One full set of plans and specifications must be submitted to the Estate Project Manager by email firstname.lastname@example.org prior to the plans being submitted to the relevant council under the normal building approval procedure.
 The Project Manager will peruse such plans for compliance with the Restrictive Covenants and Development and Building Guidelines and if considered to comply will return an approval advice to the sender of the plans within 7 business days.

-If construction of your house is completed within the specified period (usually 24 months) from Settlement Date, the Seller will provide landscaping, including reticulation to the front of your property.
+If your contract includes a landscaping bonus and construction of your house is completed within the specified period (usually 24 months) from Settlement Date, the Seller will provide landscaping, including reticulation to the front of your property.
 Please contact us when your house on the property has been completed and at least 4 weeks before landscaping is required.
 The seller will order the contractor for you and confirm the order.
 You will be able to arrange the date and time with the contractor.
 Landscaping must be completed within 3 months of occupation of the residence.

-If construction of your house is completed within the specified period (usually 24 months) from Settlement Date, the Seller will erect side and rear boundary Colorbond fencing.
+If your contract includes a fencing bonus and construction of your house is completed within the specified period (usually 24 months) from Settlement Date, the Seller will erect side and rear boundary Colorbond fencing.

 Please contact us when your house on the property has been completed and at least 4 weeks before fencing is required.
 The seller will order the contractor for you and confirm the order to.
 You will be able to arrange the date and time with the contractor.

 If you are a First Home Buyer you may benefit from no or reduced stamp duty.
 For blocks up to $300,000 you are exempt, up to $400,000 you receive a reduced rate, thereafter it is payable in full.